Handan Sultan: Death and aftermath

 Handan Sultan died at the Topkapı Palace on Wednesday, 9 November 1605 after a long illness, possibly a stomach disease.
-Other sources declare that she was instead poisoned or she was killed as a result of intrigue: in support of this hypothesis, in a writing she is declared as executed, but the true cause of Handan's death remains unknown.

 At her funeral, large amounts of food and alms were distributed for the sake of her soul.
 She was buried next to her consort in his mausoleum in Hagia Sophia Mosque, Istanbul.
 Ahmed despite appeals of the viziers for the customary mourning for seven days, didn't postpone his departure from Istanbul on campaign against the Jelali revolts.
 After Handan's death, Haci Mustafa Agha the chief black eunuch became highest authority in the harem.

 Issue

-According to the Venetian ambassador Leonardo Donà, Mehmed had five children with Handan, three sons and two daughters:
+According to the Venetian ambassador Leonardo Donà, Mehmed had five children (whose names he didn't state) with Handan, three sons and two daughters.